• virtual nutrition counseling offered nationwide for specified states

 The Mediterranean Diet reduces risk of metabolic syndrome:

 The Mediterranean diet has been shown as a positive therapy for preventing the formation of sick fat (adiposopathy) and reducing the risk of metabolic syndrome.
-The rates of death because of cancer and heart diseases are much higher in the US and Europe than in the Mediterranean region.
+The rates of death because of cancer and heart disease are much higher in the US and Europe than in the Mediterranean region.
 The potential reason is the healthier nutrition habits of the Mediterranean population.

 The Mediterranean diet is not a new concept but a traditional diet of people living across the Mediterranean Sea such as Italy, Spain, Greece, and France.
 Heart Healthy fats rich in Omega 3 fatty acids, fish and seafood, moderate intakes of lean proteins, vegetables, beans, nuts, whole grains that omits processed food and whole grains are pillars of the diet.
-The Mediterranean diet provides protection against and reduces risk factors associated with metabolic syndromes.
+The Mediterranean diet provides protection against and reduces risk factors associated with metabolic syndrome.

 The Mediterranean diet is equally delicious and nutritious for people following it as their lifestyle.
-It is also associated with a reduced risk of type 2 diabetes, heart attack, cancer, weight gain, strokes, and premature death.
+It is also associated with a reduced risk of type 2 diabetes, heart attack, cancer, weight gain, stroke, and premature death.

 Due to the vast benefits of the Mediterranean diet, I recommend the diet to my clients to reduce metabolic syndrome symptoms and their occurrence in black women with PCOS.
 If you are ready to make lifestyle changes for better health and diet, contact Nutrition for Health to schedule an appointment to learn how the low carb Mediterranean diet can benefit you.